wp-plugins/media-library-assistant/readme.txt

 * MLA Gallery Style and Markup Template Documentation
 * Custom Field Processing Options
 * IPTC &amp; EXIF Processing Options

+**NOTE:** More complete documentation is included on the plugin's Settings page and the drop-down "Help" content in the admin screens.

 == Acknowledgements ==